Yejashi/obsidianNotes/C++/Callback.md

 #### How Callbacks Work in LLVM Passes
 A callback can be used in LLVM passes to collect data, modify IR, or execute logic based on certain conditions, such as:
+- **Before/after visiting a function**: You can insert callbacks that execute before or after a function is analyzed or transformed.
+-